Ice1187/mini-editor/README.md

 # Mini Editor

-A mini editor written from scratch.
+A mini text editor written from scratch.

 ## TODO
 - [x] compile and play with `kilo` program